-The Bachelor of Science in Music Technology is a four-year degree program instilling students with the technical, theoretical, and creative skills required to pursue professional careers in the growing field of music technology.
+The Bachelor of Science in Music Technology (BSMT) is a four-year degree program instilling students with the technical, theoretical, and creative skills required to pursue professional careers in the growing field of music technology.
 Students enroll in both traditional music studies (music theory, aural skills, keyboard studies, and applied instrument lessons) as well as a wide-range of technology courses.
 Specific courses include Recording and Production, Creative Music Technology, Digital Signal Processing for Music, andInterface and Instrument Design.
 The degree culminates with the presentation of a capstone project combining a student’s creative, technical, theoretical, and historical knowledge.

-BS in Music Technology
+Bachelor of Science in Music Technology

 The BSMT program covers the following areas of focus:

 - Essentials of Music Technology: Concepts include acoustics, psychoacoustics, analog and digital audio, MIDI, and digital notation.

 - Recording and Production: Technical competency in industry-standard recording software, techniques, and equipment.
 Concepts include analog and digital recording, microphone design and placement, studio design and setup, mixing, and mastering.

 - Live electronic manipulation and performance: Concepts include hardware and software for live music creation, audio interfaces and live equipment setup, control interfaces for live manipulation of analog and digital instruments, and performance practice.

 - Creation and Composition through Music Technology: The use of technology in creating, composing, and making music in both live and studio practices.
 Concepts include composition and notation software, and the theory and practice of composition with music technology.

 - Digital Signal Processing and Synthesis: Software design through the use of a graphic programming environment.
 Concepts include audio and video digital signal processing, sound synthesis, and interactive and generative media.